PhoenixPassenger/objchttp/README.md

 }];
 ```

-Where `uDictionary` is a NSMutableDictionary where you will pass the json.
-And `@"/posts"` is the endpoint for the request.
+Where `uDictionary` is a NSMutableDictionary where you will pass the json and `@"/posts"` is the endpoint for the request.

 ## Example